 OvoControl in St. Paul, MN

-OvoControl P is a pigeon control tool, ideal for large urban areas where exclusion or removal is not necessarily practical or cost effective.
+OvoControl P represents a pigeon control tool, ideal for large urban areas where exclusion or removal is not necessarily practical or cost effective.
 By preventing eggs from hatching, OvoControl acts to gradually reduce the population.
 Treated sites typically report a reduction of 50%, annually.
 Additionally, OvoControl can be integrated into other bird mitigation programs including removal and exclusion techniques for the best possible outcome.

-Due to its position as a transportation hub for grain and other agricultural goods, St. Paul, MN has tolerated relatively large flocks of feral pigeons, especially in downtown areas.
+Due to its position as a transportation hub for grain and other agricultural goods, St. Paul, MN has tolerated large flocks of feral pigeons, especially in downtown areas.
 In fact, the extensive pigeon numbers in the area were implicated in the bridge failure in the other side of the Twin Cities, Minneapolis.